Grant Writing 101

 Indirect Costs

-Items associated with running the organization, with costs spread across all programs.
-You can calculate a percentage of these costs to your program budget.
+Items related to running the organization, with costs shared across all programs.
+You can include a portion of these costs in your program budget.

-- Administrative staff salaries (Examples: CEO/Executive Director, Human Resources, Finance, etc.)
+- Administrative staff salaries (Examples: Executive Director, Human Resources, Finance, etc.)

 - Facilities (Examples: rent, utilities, etc.)